Nullreff/redpile-old/README.md

 Currently implemented are:

-* WIRE - Propigates power
+* WIRE - Propagates power
+* CONDUCTOR - Moves power from wires to power sources
 * TORCH - Powers wires and switches off when powered
+* REPEATER - Powers a block in front if it receives power from the block behind

 **STATUS**